 “Three months ago I never thought I’d be dumpster diving,” Edward told me right before I sat down.
-Both him and his wife Anita live homeless in a park in Glendale, California.
+Both he and his wife Anita live homeless in a park in Glendale, California.

 Edward and Anita talk about a small community of homeless friends that have banned together to help each other.
 Anita adds “I get $473 a month from social security and no body can live on $473.”